PierreExeter/PierreExeter.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Data-focused professional transitioning from an academic career after a four-year period of dedicated skills development.
+Proficient in MLOps, Data Analysis, and Data Science, with a proven ability to build and deploy machine learning models.

-Passionate about transforming data into actionable insights, I specialise in:
+I specialise in:
-- **Data Analytics** : data acquisition, data cleaning, data visualization, interactive dashboards, process monitoring.
+- **Data analytics** : data acquisition, data cleaning, data visualisation, interactive dashboards, process monitoring.
-- **Machine Learning** : predictive modeling, anomaly detection, reinforcement learning (robotics), evolutionary optimization.
+- **Machine learning** : predictive modeling, anomaly detection, reinforcement learning (robotics), evolutionary optimisation.
-- **Python** : Scikit-learn, Pytorch, NumPy, Pandas, Matplotlib.
+- **Python** : Scikit-learn, Pytorch, NumPy, Pandas.
 - **Databases** : MySQL
+- **DevOps**: Docker, Azure, Github Actions.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.